 Wash your hands often, with soap and water for at least 30 seconds, or use hand sanitizer with at least 60% alcohol.

 Cover your mouth and nose with a tissue when you cough or sneeze; if you don't have a tissue, cough or sneeze into your upper sleeve, not your hands.

 - Avoid touching your eyes, nose, and mouth as much as possible.

-CBAC is implementing these measures to protect all of us and comply with evolving directives issued in NJ and PA, and per CDC guidelines.
-Since the pandemic response and "Social Distancing restrictions" are rapidly changing, please check back with us for updates and contact us with any questions.
+CBAC is continuing these measures to protect all of us and comply with evolving directives issued in NJ and PA, and per CDC guidelines.
+Since the pandemic response and "Social Distancing restrictions" continue to change regularly, please check back with us for updates and contact us with any questions.